Philosophy (BA, DipHE and CertHE)

-- The application handling fee is payable when you make your application.
+- The application fee is payable when you make your application.
 The closing date for applications is 1 October.
 If you meet the entrance requirements you will be invited to register.

 - The initial registration fee is payable when you register with the University.
 The closing date for registrations is 30 November.

 - The examination fee is payable when you choose to enter an examination.
 Examination entries are accepted from mid-December to the closing date of 1 February.
 Examinations take place in May or June each year.

 - The continuing registration fee is payable in the second and subsequent years of registration at the time when you complete the continuing registration task each year.
 The closing date for continuing registration is 1 November.